FelipeCorerato/email-client-java/README.md

 💻📧 Java Web (JSP) Email Client project made for the Topics in Web Development subject

 ## About
-This was a school project for Object Orientation Topics.
+This was a school project for Web Development Topics.